As an Amazon Associate I earn from qualifying purchases.

 Well, I wrote this while in seminary in 2007 and here we are in 2023.
 Many years later.
 It is still one of the most visited articles on the site.
 So I thought I would look at it again. and perhaps add more later.

-I am by no means an expert on whooping, but I noticed that there is little information available on the web so I decided to write up a few posts ont he subject.
+As noted in the original article, I am by no means an expert on whooping.
+Whooping is not something that is often done in my own ecclesial tradition, but I noticed that there is little information available on the web so I decided to write up a few posts on the subject.

-Whooping is when the words of the preacher begins taking on a musical quality.
-The preaching blends into musicality.
+Concisely stated, Whooping is when the words of the preacher begins taking on a musical quality.
+The speaking blends into musicality.
 Jasper Williams believes that the “whoop” is always unique to an individual.
 He also suggests that all who wish to whoop should just practice it and listen to other whoopers for inspiration.

 It is very difficult to describe it in words so here are two examples of whooping found on youtube.
 First is a Baptist example from the Rev Jasper Williams preaching the Eulogy of one of the greatest whoopers of them all C. L. Franklin: